matvop/FavIt/proposal.md

     and then combine the images into a time-lapse video upon completion.
 User can choose to playback in browser and/or download.

-## Specific Functionality
+## Specific Functionality:
 + Main page
   * Provide User with Navigation Options
     * Monitor Cameras
       * Video streams with nav bar
     * Manage Cameras
       * Add Camera
         * Pop-up window
           * Enter camera url(IP/Hostname with Port)
           * Enter username
           * Enter password
           * Option to enable snapshots for time-lapse
           * Select from pre-defined snapshot intervals
           * Enter duration of time-lapse (or select from pre-defined options)
           * Option to cancel/go back
       * Edit Camera
         * Pop-up window
           * Enter camera url(IP/Hostname with Port)
           * Enter username
           * Enter password
           * Option to enable snapshots for time-lapse
           * Select from pre-defined snapshot intervals
           * Enter duration of time-lapse (or select from pre-defined options)
           * Option to remove camera
           * Option to cancel/go back
       * Playback
         * Provide user with list of completed time-lapse videos
           * Pop-up window on snapshot thumbnail click
             * Automatically start playing associated video
             * Option to download video
             * Option to delete video
             * Option to cancel/go back
       * Exit/Go back

 ## Technical Components:
 + Database(s)